 Although to date, a high-fat diet hasn’t been linked to an increased risk of breast cancer, it’s still a good idea to moderate fat intake.
 High-fat diets are calorically dense, which may promote undesirable weight gain-a risk factor for breast cancer.

-In addition, saturated and trans fats may promote inflammation, so choose mostly monounsaturated fats and some polyunsaturated fats including extra virgin olive oil, avocado/avocado oil, expeller pressed high oleic sunflower oil, seeds, and nuts.
-In addition, if you enjoy fish, try to add some anti-inflammatory omega-3’s to your diet-like in this delicious Miso Maple Broiled Salmon Nicoise Salad.
+In addition, saturated and trans fats may promote inflammation, so choose mostly monounsaturated fats and some polyunsaturated fats, including extra virgin olive oil, avocado/avocado oil, expeller pressed high oleic sunflower oil, seeds, and nuts.
+In addition, if you enjoy fish, try adding some anti-inflammatory omega-3’s to your diet like this delicious Miso Maple Broiled Salmon Nicoise Salad.
 Yum!

-DIETARY FAT GOAL: Aim for 20-35% of daily calories coming from good fats (above) with less than 10% of calories from saturated and trans fats.
+DIETARY FAT GOAL: Aim for 20-35% of daily calories to come from good fats (above) with less than 10% of calories from saturated and trans fats.

 Breast Cancer Diet FAQ

 Can breast cancer patients eat soy?

 The topic of soy and breast cancer has long been a controversial one.
 Soy-based foods, including tofu, edamame, and soymilk, contain a phytoestrogen-a hormone that’s structurally different and significantly weaker than estrogen.

 It’s important to note that recent studies suggest that soy does not raise cancer risk and, in some studies, has been shown to lower risk (7).
 In addition, soy is high in plant-based protein, antioxidants, and omega-3 fatty acids, all of which are good for fighting breast cancer.